makeabilitylab/physcomp/electronics/electricity-basics.md

 As [Scherz and Monk](https://learning.oreilly.com/library/view/practical-electronics-for/9781259587559/xhtml/13_Chapter_02.xhtml) state, "a voltage placed across a conductor gives rise to an *electromotive force (EMF)* that is responsible for giving all free electrons within the conductor a push." <--- Really need to improve this description of voltage.

-As electrons move through as a circuit, they begin to lose their "electric potential"

 A battery has an imbalanced electric charge built up between its positive and negative leads.
 When a circuit is connected, electric charges (electrons) flow to "correct" this imbalance.
 The larger the imbalance (*i.e.,* the higher voltage), the greater the "push" and the more electrons that flow (higher current).